nostar/DroidStar/README.md

 MYCALL/URCALL/RPTR1/RPTR2 are for Dstar modes REF/DCS/XRF.
 These fields need to be entered correctly before attempting to TX on any DSTAR reflector.
 All fields are populated with suggested values upon connect, but can still be modified for advanced users.
 RPT2 is always overwritten with the current reflector upon connected.

 # IAX Client for AllStar
-Dudestar can connect to an AllStar node as an IAX(2) client.
+DroidStar can connect to an AllStar node as an IAX(2) client.
 See the AllStar wiki and other AllStar, Asterisk, and IAX2 protocal related websites for the technical details of IAX2 for AllStar.
 This is a basic client and currently only uLaw audio codec is supported.
 This is the default codec on most AllStar nodes.

 Username: Defined in your nodes iax.conf file, usually iaxclient